 Take the slimy challenge with FREE printable spring slime activities and challenges the kids will love!
 Get creative with homemade slime recipes!
-Try out your own unique variations and challenge your kiddos to come up with their very own spring theme slime to show off.
-Learn the science behind the slime and have fun exploring new textures with a cool substance brought to you by chemistry!
+Try out your unique variations and challenge your kiddos to come up with their spring theme slime to show off.
+Learn the science behind the slime and have fun exploring new textures with a cool substance from chemistry!
 Homemade slime has never been easier to make.

 SPRING SLIME ACTIVITIES AND CHALLENGES

-Kids love to play with slimes and make them unique to seasons or holidays or special themes!
-Slime making is even more fun when you add in slime making challenges like the FREE printable below.
-We have quite a few spring activities to share, and we are always adding more!
+Kids love to play with slimes, making them unique to seasons, holidays, or special themes!
+Slime-making is even more fun when you add in slime-making challenges like the FREE printable below.
+We have many spring activities to share and are always adding more!

 What’s slime science all about?
 The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl acetate) glue and form this cool stretchy substance.
 This is called cross-linking!

-The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
-These molecules flow past one another keeping the glue in a liquid state.
+The glue is a polymer of long, repeating, and identical strands or molecules.
+These molecules flow past one another, keeping the glue liquid.
 Until…

 You add the borate ions to the mixture, and it then starts to connect these long strands together.
 They begin to tangle and mix until the substance is less like the liquid you started with and thicker and rubbery like slime!
 Slime is a polymer.